Records with Sonobeat in 1975 & 1976

 Austin Blues-Rockers' lead vocalist Frieda Borth is from the ultra-small Texas town of Pittsburg, roughly 125 miles east-northeast of Dallas and 325 miles north of Austin.
 In 1968, Frieda graduates high school and heads to Austin to attend The University of Texas, focusing on sociology.
 But she comes to Austin with rock 'n' roll in her blood – as a singer and guitarist – and ends up putting more time and energy into music than her college career, fueled in part by Austin's skyrocketing music scene.
 Frieda's a solid rock-blues singer, belting 'em out with genuine gusto and emotion and in 1970 joins Contraband, which goes on to win the Austin Aqua Festival Battle of the Bands that year.
 After Contraband morphs into Calico, Frieda moves from Austin band to Austin band, landing with the Austin Blues-Rockers in 1975.
 About a year after the Austin Blues-Rockers' Sonobeat sessions, the unthinkable happens: Frieda and her friend and musical partner Christene (Christy Lou) Calhoun are the victims of a motorcycle-auto collision that takes Christy's life.
 Frieda's left arm is partially paralyzed, and she loses the lower half of her left leg.
-But Frieda is resilient and makes an extraordinary recovery with the help of her family back in Pittsburg, Texas, telling the Austin American-Statesman's Townsend Miller at the end of July that she's "playing guitar now and getting stronger.
+But Frieda is resilient and makes an extraordinary recovery with the help of her family back in Pittsburg, Texas, telling the Austin American-Statesman's Townsend Miller at the end of July 1977 that she's "playing guitar now and getting stronger.
 Can't wait to get back to Austin and back into music."
 Indeed, within a month, Frieda returns to Austin, and by December 1977, she's performing with Backbone and later forms the Frieda Borth Band, playing clubs throughout Texas.
 In 1998, she lets go of her music career, pivoting full time to helping other amputees.
 In 2002, Frieda founds the Round Rock [Texas] Amputee Support Group, where she continues her uplifting work today.

 Frieda Borth: vocals